Electric Boiler Installation Guide to Fitting & Different Types

 Plumbing connections for electric boilers typically involve a simple cold input and hot output for system boilers, with additional connections for domestic hot water in combi boilers.

-Control of an electric boiler is achieved through room thermostats that connect to a control circuit.
+To control your new electric boiler, you’ll need room thermostats connected to a control circuit.
 For instance, ThermoSphere boilers require a wired connection to a °C terminal for heat call and a 3 Amp supply for controls.

 Lastly, a system cleanse is performed to remove debris like black magnetite from the system, followed by the addition of a corrosion inhibitor to protect against rust and hydrogen gas formation, thereby ensuring long-term efficiency.